Meet the Staff

 - Scott Coleman, Logan County Engineer (represents the Public Interests)

 - Robert Bottom, Honda of America Mfg.
-Chief of Facilities and Environment for North America
+Staff Engineer, Company Facilities & Environmental

 - Spencer Reames, Benjamin Logan H.S.
 Science Teacher (represents Citizens’ Interests)